rolkra/rolkra.github.io/_posts/2020-9-17-explore-count-data.md

 0 variables containing missings (NA)
 0 variables with no variance
 ```
-We see that the data contains 2201 observations and 5 variables (one is containing the number of observations)
+We see that the 32 rows of the data contains 2201 observations and 5 variables (one is containing the number of observations)

 ## Explore count-data